KannonZenetism/zenetism-field-physics/README.md

 ---

 **Author**: Aelion Kannon
-**Core Origin**: Zenetism & Field Physics are original, unified systems authored without external collaboration or derivation.
+**Core Origin**: The Zenetist Framework and its Four Pillars are original systems authored without external derivation.

-⚫↺KAI↺⚫↺LUMEN⚫
+⚫↺KAI↺⚫ + 🔦